 We discussed the advantages of certifications over degrees in Degrees vs. Certifications and in Your Military Transition we discussed how to navigate your transition and assesses your military benefits, but in this blog we would like to explore why exactly entering the IT industry is such a great fit for military veterans and why you should consider a career in IT.

 Don’t know what IT is or would like to learn more about IT?
 Check out our blog What is IT (Information Technology) and Why You Should Know

 IT Worker Shortage

 While you were deployed the amount of open IT positions has increased tremendously.
 From 2014-2018, more than 450,000 IT job openings have been added to the market.
 The U.S. workforce is desperately trying to keep up with demand, but there are not enough qualified individuals to fill these positions.

 The sector that has the hardest time keeping up with demand also happens to be the sector that favors military veterans, cybersecurity.
-By 2021, there will be an estimated 3.5 million open cybersecurity positions worldwide.
+In 2019, the cybersecurity shortage was already at 4.07 million cybersecurity professionals needed worldwide.

-Even with cybersecurity salaries in the U.S. averaging $116,000, or approximately $55.77 per hour, cybersecurity is still having problems filling positions.
+Even with cybersecurity salaries in the U.S. averaging over $100,000, the industry is still having problems filling positions.
 Want to see for yourself?
 Google, “What is the demand for Cybersecurity jobs in the United States” and check it out.

 What does this mean for you?
 Entering the IT industry can lead to great opportunities at an accelerated rate.
 Veteran Christopher Jaskoski was earning $70k just nine months after his separation from the military; read The IT Training Success Story of Christopher Jaskoski to learn more about Chris.
 At our last check with him in March of 2019, he was earning over $120k.
 A lot of veterans don’t know this but time in the military can be a significant advantage when seeking a career in IT.